untra/polyglot/README.md

 `Jekyll::Site.process` is the entry point for the Jekyll build process.
 Take care whatever other plugins you use do not also attempt to overwrite this method.
 You may have problems.

+### Writing Tests and Debugging
+_:wave: I need assistance with modern ruby best practices for test maintenance with rake and rspec.
+If you got the advice I have the ears._

+Tests are run with `bundle exec rake`.
+Tests are in the `/spec` directory, and test failure output detail can be examined in the `rspec.xml` file.

 ## Features
 This plugin stands out from other I18n Jekyll plugins.
 - automatically corrects your relative links, keeping your *french* visitors on your *french* website, even when content has to fallback to the `default_lang`.